 About me

 Hi, my name is Amelie.
 I’ve been in the design industry for 12+ years, having worked with all kinds of clients — from startups, to small businesses, to tech and enterprise companies.
-I’m currently based in San Francisco, California, actively seeking to relocate to London, UK.
+I currently design at Apolitical, a platform dedicated to making governments smarter.

-I spent my formative years between Hong Kong and the Philippines, before coming to the U.S. My interests include drawing, drinking tea, watching artsy films, collecting knick-knacks, and expanding my world through travel.
+I spent my formative years between Hong Kong and the Philippines, before building a creative career in the U.S. My interests include drawing, drinking tea, watching artsy films, collecting knick-knacks, and expanding my world through travel.

 Work History

-I’ve spent the past few years as an independent contractor, augmenting teams at companies such as Airbnb, SmartNews and Pact Studio.
+Before Apolitical, I worked for several years as an independent contractor, augmenting teams at companies such as Airbnb, SmartNews and Pact Studio.
 I’ve led design at a clothing startup called Both& Apparel.
-Prior to that, I designed at Twitter and award-winning agencies ueno. and Moving Brands.
+I designed for product at Twitter and was part of the creative team at award-winning agencies ueno. and Moving Brands.
 My work experience has given me unique insight and an integrated perspective across brand, marcom, and product.
 Below is a small sample of clients I’ve worked with to date.

 Design Practice